firstnuel/CryptoCourse-Exercises/Week 2/README.md

 - secp256r1: Depending on the implementation, the performance of ECDSA with secp256r1 can vary, and it may require more processing power.
 - Curve25519: EdDSA with Curve25519 tends to have better performance in terms of both speed and efficiency.

+Task 2.1.4

+Based on the execution times for key generation commands using OpenSSL, I observed some differences in the time it takes to generate keys for different algorithms.
+To summarize the observations:

+1. RSA Key Generation:

+- Legacy Command (genrsa): 0.52 seconds
+- Newer Command (genpkey): 16.012 seconds

+There is a significant time difference between the legacy and newer commands for RSA key generation.
+The newer command likely involves additional operations or security measures, contributing to the increased time.

+2. ECDSA Key Generation (secp256r1 curve):

+- ecparam Command: 0.01 seconds

+The ECDSA key generation using the ecparam command for the secp256r1 curve is relatively fast.

+3. EdDSA Key Generation (Curve25519 curve):

+- genpkey Command: 0.01 seconds

+The EdDSA key generation using the genpkey command for the Curve25519 curve is also fast.

+In summary, there are significant time differences between the RSA key generation methods (genrsa and genpkey).
+However, for elliptic curve algorithms (ECDSA and EdDSA), the key generation times are relatively low and comparable.
+The exact times can vary based on the specific hardware and system configurations.

+Task 2.1.5

+DSA (Digital Signature Algorithm) and its elliptic curve variant ECDSA (Elliptic Curve Digital Signature Algorithm) have been considered problematic or weak in certain scenarios due to various reasons:

+1. Key Length and Security Margins:

+- DSA and ECDSA rely on discrete logarithm problems for their security.
+The key length chosen significantly impacts security.
+In some cases, shorter key lengths were used for performance reasons, making them vulnerable to attacks.

+2. Random Number Generation:

+- The generation of random numbers is crucial in DSA and ECDSA.
+If the random number generation is flawed or predictable, it can lead to the compromise of private keys.

+3. Deterministic Signatures:

+- DSA and ECDSA signatures can be deterministic if the same private key and message are used, leading to potential risks in certain contexts.
+Quantum Computing Threat:

+Both DSA and ECDSA are susceptible to attacks by quantum computers, which could solve certain mathematical problems (e.g., discrete logarithms) exponentially faster than classical computers.
+In contrast, EdDSA (Edwards-curve Digital Signature Algorithm) with the Ed25519 curve is considered a better alternative for several reasons:

+1. Simplicity and Security:

+- EdDSA is designed to be simpler and more secure.
+It uses a twisted Edwards curve (Curve25519), which offers strong security properties.

+2. Efficiency:

+- EdDSA is efficient both in terms of computational speed and key generation.
+It provides good performance without sacrificing security.

+3. Deterministic Signatures:

+- EdDSA signatures are naturally deterministic, which eliminates certain classes of implementation errors and potential vulnerabilities.

+4. Resistance to Side-Channel Attacks:

+- EdDSA implementations are resistant to various side-channel attacks, making them more secure in practical deployment scenarios.

+5. Quantum Resistance:

+- EdDSA is believed to be resistant to attacks by quantum computers due to the underlying mathematical structure.

+For these reasons, EdDSA, especially when used with the Ed25519 curve, is considered a more modern and secure alternative to DSA and ECDSA in many applications.
+It addresses some of the weaknesses and challenges associated with the older algorithms.

+- Generated keys
+- genrsa (Legacy):

+  ``MIICIjANBgkqhkiG9w0BAQEFAAOCAg8AMIICCgKCAgEAoHCRhKyu7Pzj1zMKaWGd
+J7qXpUV96Xyor34dOeCkFplzB0vZl6u6px3mCPQn8HWV8zoEC/MfG5QZJhyJzT8I
+NTUQpnioXOU4kgLBkMAgZB2jXmD0wqK0Q/7IR/pMgZXlCR4eoSzo5s58Jjm5jOsf
+YDT0WLxNnOree2e7InswlLgyc2ocj+0uZA1mf8/KK3RLJc9ifFvzs071cimACo2r
+C+RxH5Noj7iqqlmq7I9evQr31d/0kEWQKNyIhi0t7ftjWpsTjBC/b2K/W3FLLx9f
+yTiMx1JX85B+J/EvgXduWEvAfBdiHMe5vxzSm8gKsCXnVVXnDsgUzRLJ4AjNliqe
+qF65EY6erGtVEs4WOpDMTHEoMXAED8lkr93cb+7/WiF+VDr7UGGIryjPUCe9gRTe
+XO4m6HGmI7q6+vPPSY4iSk9hbtLqRocWJ+b2IspBv4W7arC763TKqmyvzrELgqE9
+jWNY+Yr6n7IPM4KeriRNT+sxLC/KuUiqfCel8yXJ/FZDExAay+wopg7mLRdVpWP0
+oILTmD3GFsyctVZyS8tdC1nXEIBYXgGb1wgHFYHgjjjZMSucrESMi/lqfQui2sNr
+fMCULg9eP8xUsvaAobBf55tiqw13D4UEszmdWiQ3+NJ2ZpeTeWC06djd9YJsxQJ+
+q1H/293tK0E4+q+2EslWRhMCAwEAAQ==``
+- genrsa (Newer):

+  ``MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAs2si3aIqJGmhRtyYVj2X
+Uci7EmD0zaZbWtsh1sHOob5AV6GKkgPTwLidvqL5JMq91P195MzM+qOvNjTgJi3m
+u6Z7yReRBi8PZCtPg6LcQMJ6Eqqv6FfYF3QsQUuM2q2rRD2/JRTItTMfWXhC2ug9
+82skM7ZIYQNCIXNxG8+VPFuQ8VU7U1bFQkiWnxFYy1+VCv2CXl7/Lerozel0A3RB
+jDVMIpIfG8AHz/riI2mj7QuAlIJzM0v8fyvaahPqju6/eWKJxAQtdP3x3tydfs3w
+YINDyt9balBeePfG2FVHcmSW48bN/ZsJ/LiosJNVq8G32xqMJORaT/SyLKPLw1Uu
+qQIDAQAB``

+- ECDSA (secp256r1):

+  `MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEZTJ0Ozh3QSiD7Sk+0Vd87+Y5hCQA
+9FurI18WaB4kuwawR0g9XZZhDIs9SGhyfPddi80G2kPgYFs98fkInafySA==`

+- EdDSA (Ed25519):

+   `MCowBQYDK2VwAyEAGEua52QW4ayM7+51KibrJGd/WtF7X88PLtLx0rYYBKA=`

+  ----